 The BayCare Clinic Century Bayshore to Lakeshore offers 100-, 60-, 30- and 15-mile courses so that cyclists of all ages and abilities can experience an adventure tailored for them.

-The ride starts and finishes at BayCare Clinic corporate headquarters, 1035 Kepler Drive, which is convenient to Interstate 43 on Green Bay’s far east side.
+The ride starts and finishes at BayCare Clinic headquarters, which is convenient to Interstate 43 on Green Bay’s far east side.

-The 100-mile course begins with a long stretch northeast along the waters of Green Bay, then east across the scenic terrain of Door and Kewaunee counties on the way to Algoma.
-From there, Lake Michigan will be on the riders’ left as they head south to Kewaunee.
+The 100-mile course goes north along the waters of Green Bay, then east across the scenic terrain of Door and Kewaunee counties on the way to Lake Michigan.
+The lake is on the riders’ left as they head south toward Kewaunee.
 Then it’s west across the scenic terrain of Kewaunee and Brown counties before returning to Green Bay.

-The 60-mile course also begins with a long stretch northeast along the waters of Green Bay, then turns south through the scenic terrain of western Kewaunee County before returning to Green Bay.
+The 60-mile course also begins along the waters of Green Bay.
+Just beyond Dyckesville, the course turns south through scenic western Kewaunee County before returning to Green Bay.

 Riders will receive maps in their packets on the day of the ride.

-Tucked among the gently rolling hills of western Kewaunee County, this vineyard and winery greets riders on the 60- and 100-mile courses after they come together on Church Road.
+Tucked among the gently rolling hills of western Kewaunee County, this vineyard and winery greets riders on the 60- and 100-mile courses as they near the end of Sleepy Hollow Road.
 From here, riders continue west to Stangelville and beyond on the final leg of their adventure.

 Last call!
-This picturesque farm roughly 10 miles from the finish offers 60- and 100-mile riders one last opportunity to take a break for water.
+This picturesque farm roughly 10 miles from the finish offers the 30-, 60- and 100-mile riders one last opportunity to take a break for water, a snack and to answer nature’s call if needed.
 From here, it’s west and north back into Green Bay.